top of page

 Many youth who are chronically ill are also struck with mental health struggles.
 Mental health is equally as important as our physical health.
 Unfortunately, it is more common for chronically ill youth to struggle with mental health addition to their illness.

-Below are two websites to address mental health.
-These websites have assortments of information regarding disorders, how to manage and so much more.
+Below are websites to address mental health.
+These websites have assortments of information regarding disorders, how to manage, and so much more.

 Help Guide